365 days of play: The ultimate review of the Lovevery Play Kits

 The Charmer Play Kit is designed for babies aged 3-4 months, focusing on engaging their growing curiosity and emerging social awareness.
 At this stage, babies typically begin to respond more actively to their environment, and The Charmer Play Kit offers a selection of toys and activities that nurture their cognitive, motor, and sensory development.

 One of the highlights of this kit for us what the soft book, a ‘tactile book that builds connections between seeing and feeling’.
-Each page has something for baby to touch or look at and it’s been a huge hit with our son who adores touching the pages and different textures, so much so we took it on the plane with us on our recent holiday to keep him entertained on his first flight.
+Each page has something for baby to touch or look at, and it’s been a huge hit with our son, who adores touching the pages and different textures, so much so that we took it on the plane with us on our recent holiday to keep him entertained on his first flight.

 The kit also includes a rolling bell and wooden rattle, which encourages tummy time and helps develop upper body strength as babies reach and push toward the gentle sound the toys make.
 Theodore was really drawn towards these toys and was especially useful when we were teaching him how to roll.
 The mirror was also a great way of getting some tummy time in as he was fascinated with looking at his reflection.